 3rd Culture Brewing

-3rd Culture just opened up a new location at Old Airport Road Food Centre, with 10 taps on rotation as well as bottles and cans.
-They will start brewing their own beer in Q4 ’18.
+3rd Culture also has a stall at Old Airport Road Food Centre, with 10 taps on rotation as well as bottles and cans.
+They will start brewing their own beer sometime in 2019.

 Located just a few stalls down from Smith Street taps is On Tap, one of Singapore’s local breweries.
 It’s a bit you get what you pay for, the beer is cheap and can be worthwhile if you want something else than regular lager and don’t want to pay the extra dollars at SST.
 It is definitely drinkable, but nothing to write home about.
 I’d recommend to spend a little bit more over at SST.
 Beers are priced around S$6-8.